WebexCC-SA/tools/gql/gettingStarted.md

     >  [For Firefox](https://support.mozilla.org/en-US/kb/profile-manager-create-remove-switch-firefox-profiles){:target="_blank"}
     >
     >  [For Chrome](https://support.google.com/chrome/answer/2364824){:target="_blank"}
+- While not required, it is a good idea to use a tenant which has had some traffic so that you have data to query

 ## Lab Objective
 - Get your Bearer token set as a global environment variable in Altair.